Fourth Stimulus Check: Will There Be Another Relief Payment?

 Plenty more negotiating seems inevitable before any bill comes to a vote.
 And securing 10 Republican supporters in the Senate for whatever legislation results is far from certain.
 Democrats may very well be anticipating the need to use reconciliation again to push through legislation.

 Joe Manchin of West Virginia, among the most centrist Democratic Senators, has warned against overusing reconciliation.
 He is also apparently unwilling to do away with the filibuster, which would lower the number of votes needed to pass legislation to 51.
-Arizona Senator Kyrsten Sinema is unwilling to abandon the filibuster.
+Arizona Senator Kyrsten Sinema doesn’t want to abandon the filibuster either.
 With bipartisanship still hard to come by (the tentative infrastructure deal notwithstanding), the Biden administration is in a tough spot.
 They’re unlikely to add a fourth stimulus check to any plan, driving up the price tag by hundreds of billions of dollars.
 They’re also unlikely to use reconciliation to pass another stimulus check on its own.

 What Other Aid Is Out There?